 - Hold down the trunk button on the fob for more than 2 seconds (Model S or X); or

 - Open the trunk, find a little door on the driver’s side, and pop it off.
-There is a small lever (available on some 2014-2015 Model S cars and most newer cars), which when moved, releases the Charging Plug. (@drrob)
+There is a small lever available on newer cars, which when moved, releases the Charging Plug.

 - If the car won’t wake up press on the brake, hard, and do the scroll wheel reboot.

 - Is your calendar not Syncing?
-Try this tip from @KL: The calendar only updates when the Tesla app is on.
+Try this tip: The calendar only updates when the Tesla app is on.
 So turn on the Tesla app every day that you want your calendar synced.
 It will only sync for today’s events and tomorrow’s.
+Also, confirm in the phone settings that the Tesla app has access to your calendar.

-- If your Panoramic Roof doesn’t close after a software update here is a workaround until there is a bug fix: Just hold the pano roof close button on the screen for about 5 seconds.
+- If your Panoramic Roof doesn’t close after a software update here is a workaround: Just hold the pano roof close button on the screen for about 5 seconds.
 The bug is a false hand sensor trip.
 Holding the button overrides the hand sensor.

 Contacting via Tesla Website

 There are several ways to contact Tesla.
 If you have an idea or suggestion and are an owner, use the Contact link at the bottom of every Tesla page (not TeslaTap.com).
-Select a topic like “Ordering a Tesla Vehicle”.
+Select a topic like “Roadside Assistance”.

 - OTA updates take about 2-4 weeks to reach the entire fleet.
 We don’t know how it’s done.

-- Every new version is closely followed by sub-versions. which tweak the update.
+- Every new version is closely followed by sub-versions. which tweaks the update.
 These are bug fixes.
 They usually don’t come with updated release notes.
-Press the “T” on the top center of the MCU screen for your version number.
+Go to Controls -> Software for your version number.

-- An install can take from 45 minutes to as long as 2.5 hours depending on the scope of the update.
+- An installation can take from 45 minutes to as long as 2.5 hours depending on the scope of the update.
 While the car is installing the update it will appear dead at times, sometimes it will appear possessed.
-Regardless, you won’t be able to operate anything in the car until the install is finished.
+Regardless, you won’t be able to operate anything in the car until the installation is finished.
 So, plan accordingly.

-- If you have a bootable USB drive attached, remove it before doing the update (ideally, USB flash drives for music should not be bootable, but it could be if infected with a virus).
+- If you have a bootable USB drive attached, remove it before doing the update (ideally, USB flash drives for music or dashcam recording should not be bootable, but it could be if infected with a virus).
+The drive Tesla includes with your car is not bootable and can be left in place.

-- The Supercharger Superguide explains which stall is fastest to use when others are occupied.
+- The Supercharger Superguide explains which stall is the fastest to use when others are occupied.

 - Experiment with travel conditions and range at evtripplanner.com